-We know the feeling well: it’s 6:32 pm and your kids are either crawling beneath the restaurant table or breaking the sound barrier with their delightful shrieks because you just might’ve forgotten to pack the arsenal of snacks that they require.
-When three crayons and a coloring book won’t cut it, the 13 restaurants below deliver with child-friendly entertainment (think: bowling and story time) that’ll keep them occupied until dinner is served.
+We know the feeling well: it’s 6:37 pm and your kids are either crawling beneath the restaurant table or breaking the sound barrier with their delightful shrieks because you just might’ve forgotten to pack the arsenal of snacks that they require.
+When three crayons and a coloring book won’t cut it, the 13 restaurants below deliver with child-friendly entertainment (think: bowling, play clay and story time) that’ll keep them occupied until dinner is served.

 Sure, most restaurants have little coloring sheets and a few waxy crayons on hand for kids to scribble on, but Bartaco takes things a step further.
 This neighborhood drop in with an airy feel lets kids pick out a full size(!!) coloring book—from Dora to Paw Patrol—and a handful of Crayola crayons to work with while they wait for their sesame beef tacos and seasoned corn wheels.
 Other standouts off the kids menu include "not spicy" guacomole and chips and a large tray filled with enough food for three kids (for just $14!).